jborichevskiy/up-and-to-the-right/content/about.md

 ]
 +++

-photo
+{{< figure src="/profile2.png" position="left" height="300" width="300" caption="Mariposa Monarch Butterfly Preserve, Mexico" >}}

 My name is Jonathan Borichevskiy, but most friends just call me Jon.
+That's me up there with a Monarch Butterfly on my shoulder on my [25th birthday](/posts/25/).

 I enjoy learning and building with networks.
 Also concerts, hikes, sunsets, and long walks with friends.
 Cognitive science, sustainability, and code.
 Hoping to combine them.
 [How I think about life](/posts/up-and-to-where).